neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_6_Retrievers/README.md

 # Lab 6 - GraphRAG Retrievers

-In this lab, you'll learn how to implement Graph Retrieval-Augmented Generation (GraphRAG) using different retriever strategies with the Neo4j GraphRAG Python package.
-You'll explore vector search, combine vector search with Cypher queries for richer context, and use natural language to generate Cypher queries automatically.
+In this lab, you'll learn how to use natural language to query your knowledge graph, extract structured entities from text, and work with a complete dataset.
+You'll use Text2Cypher to convert questions into Cypher queries, build richer graphs through entity extraction, and see the full power of GraphRAG with real-world data.

 ## Prerequisites